abpframework/abp/docs/en/framework/ui/blazor/authorization.md

 ## Basic Usage

-> ABP Framework is **100% compatible** with the Authorization infrastructure provided by the Blazor.
+> ABP is **100% compatible** with the Authorization infrastructure provided by the Blazor.
 See the [Blazor Security Document](https://docs.microsoft.com/en-us/aspnet/core/blazor/security/) to learn all authorization options.
 This section **only shows some common scenarios**.

 ### Authorize Attribute